 Use this screen to tell Hauptwerk which of your computer's MIDI input and output ports connect to/from your MIDI organ console/hardware.
+See the Section III: Quick start section in this guide for basic use.
 The on-screen help and information icons give more detailed information.